waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Zephyr Badge: Obtained from Falkner (Violet City).

 ## Strategy: Azalea Town
-- Investigation: Team Rocket is at Slowpoke Well.
+- Investigation: Team Rocket is at Slowpoke Well cutting off tails.
-- Next Step: Talk to Kurt (location unknown).
+- Next Step: Meet Kurt at the Slowpoke Well (31, 7).
+Kurt has already left his house to confront them.
-- Gym Entry: Azalea Gym is currently blocked (need to investigate why).
+- Gym Entry: Azalea Gym is currently blocked (need to clear the Rocket situation at the well first).

 ## TM/HM & Items
 - HM05 FLASH: Obtained (Requires Zephyr Badge to use outside).